-Second Captain is hosted by five podcasters, proving that the best shows are not run by the only solo host.
+Hosted by five podcasters, proving that the best shows are not run by the only solo host.
 The podcast earns more than $600,000 per year.
-Focus on all things Irish, talking about sports, current events and pop culture.
+Focus on all things Irish, talking about sports, current events, and pop culture.

 15) Pod Save America ($600k)

 Known for their iconic roles in the hit sitcom The Office, the hosts of Office Ladies Angela Kinsey and Jenna Fischer are among the highest earned podcasters in 2021.
-The review episodes of the show The Office and have guest on the show.
+They review episodes of the show The Office and have guests on the show.

 Hosted by conservative talk show host Ben Shapiro, this podcast is one of the most popular, especially among the conservative side.

-Call Her Daddy is today one of the highest-earning podcasts with a global audience.
+Call Her Daddy is today one of the highest-earning and successful podcasts with a global audience.
 The host, Alex Cooper spits in the face of misogyny and puts a new twist on feminism.

 This quiz show is also among the highest-earning podcasts of 2021, earning between $400k and $500k per year.
 It was launched in the late 1990s but it still going strong in 2021.